Katikistan/Notes/Networking.md

 It's worth noting that depending on the type of network, protocols, and security standards the keys may be used in different ways, and some may not be necessary in some cases.

+### Eksamens spørgsmål
+*Consider a network application that uses asymmetric,* *public-key encryption on every communication.
+What would you expect the shortcomings of this system to be?
+Suggest some potential improvements, and what effect(s) you would then expect to see?*

+One potential shortcoming of a network application that uses asymmetric, public-key encryption on every communication is that it can be relatively computationally expensive, particularly for resource-constrained devices such as mobile devices or Internet of Things (IoT) devices.

+A potential improvement to address this issue would be to use a combination of asymmetric and symmetric encryption.
+In this approach, the client and server would use asymmetric encryption to establish a shared symmetric key, and then use that key for all subsequent communications.

+Another potential shortcoming of a network application that uses asymmetric, public-key encryption on every communication is that it may be vulnerable to man-in-the-middle (MitM) attacks.

+an improvement to address this issue would be to implement certificate pinning.
+In this approach, the client would have a pre-configured list of trusted root certificate authorities (CA), and would only accept certificates from those CAs.
+This would prevent an attacker from being able to use a compromised CA to issue a fraudulent certificate and intercept the communication.

+Overall, using a combination of asymmetric and symmetric encryption and implementing certificate pinning would be expected to improve the performance and security of the system.
 ## Cryptographic and non-cryptographic hash function
 Function for deterministicly computing a fixed-length output from some variable length input.

 Minimise output collisions (eg two inputs producing the same output)

 Idealy is fast to compute, but time consuming to reverse engineer

+hash functions are asymmetric:

 **Cryptographic hash functions:**
 These are a subset of hash functions.
 They are much slower and conversely much more difficult to reverse engineer